Last updated on January 12, 2024.

 As mentioned above, it’s important to find the best keywords for your website.
 This means high potential keywords where you have a good chance of attracting as much relevant traffic as possible to your website.

-The filter function in the Keyword Research Tool allows you to filter your keyword list by search volume, CPC, competition and number of words:
+The filter function in the Keyword Research Tool allows you to filter your keyword list by search volume, search intent, CPC, competition and number of words:

 For ultimate flexibility, though, use the “CSV Export” function, which I’ll use for this example.